mayureshw/xls2pyobj/README.md

 This is meant for simple standalone applications (say) for personal use and not meant to scale for a large scale use.
-But if you have a large scale use, you may use a database, and such utility to import spread sheets into your database.
+But if you have a large scale use, you may use a database and use this utility to import spread sheets into your database.

 # Software requirements